loudbinary/pantheon_site_management/api/documentation.md

 <a name="fillUpstreamUpdates"></a>

 ## fillUpstreamUpdates()
-For given site, queries Pantheon site syncronously and results all updates available and apply to upstreamUpdates array
+For given site, queries Pantheon site syncronously and results of terminus upstream:updates:list and apply to upstreamUpdates array

 **Kind**: global function
 <a name="scanForPatches"></a>